Apply to the MFA in Illustration & Visual Culture Program

 Send scores electronically to Washington University in St. Louis Graduate Admissions

-Please note, it takes six weeks for scores to arrive, so plan to take the test well in advance of the application deadline.
+Please note, it may take up to six weeks for scores to arrive, so plan to take the test well in advance of the application deadline.

 Applicants from China